 Thank you for participating in the BWH/Harvard Cohorts Biorepository.
 This fact sheet provides more information about the biorepository.

-We have provided a list of definitions of some of the terms used in the consent form and fact sheet.
+Page 1-2 list definitions of some of the terms used in the consent form and fact sheet.
 This is followed by more details about what will happen to your samples and health information.

-As a participant of the Nurses’ Health Study (NHS), Health Professionals Follow-up Study (HPFS), or Growing Up Today Study (GUTS), you may be asked to provide specimens and information in the future.
+As a participant of the Nurses’ Health Study, Health Professionals Follow-up Study, or Growing Up Today Study, you may be asked to provide specimens and information in the future.
 This may happen even if you decide not to participate in this particular collection.
 As always, you may decline to be in any specimen collection or study that you don’t want to participate in.

 - A “biorepository” is a collection or bank of biological samples, such as blood, urine, tissue, and DNA that are linked to health and lifestyle information, and are used for scientific research.
 We refer to the biorepository in the consent form as “the Biobank”.

 - In this study, you will not be asked to take any medication, receive treatment, or change your behaviors.
 We will just collect samples and health information for researchers to study.